Subscribe

 Carry out a technical feasibility analysis

-As the next step in a project discovery phase, assess the details of how you’re going to deliver the solution.
+As the next step in the project discovery phase, assess the details of how you’re going to deliver the solution.
 Consider the technology landscape, available infrastructure, resources, and budget.
 The end goal is to determine the viability of the proposed technical solution and ensure the project is legally and technically feasible, as well as economically justifiable.

 Design solution architecture

 Relying on industry best practices and building on technical requirements, design the architecture of the future solution.
-Built-in scalability, flexibility, and security are the features to hunt for — these help ensure you can further evolve your solution later on.
+Built-in scalability, flexibility, and security are the features to hunt for—these help ensure you can further evolve your solution later on.

 Select the optimum tech stack